SolodVlad/WebHashcat/Hashcat/hashcat-6.2.6/docs/hashcat-brain.md

 Progress.........: 2565726409/2565726409 (100.00%)
 ```

 Damn - it did not crack.
-But then your coworker shows up and tells you that he found out that the target isn't just using the "`$`" symbol in his passwords, but also the "`!`" symbol.
+But then your coworker shows up and tells you that he found out that the target isn't just using the "`$`" symbol in his Values, but also the "`!`" symbol.
 Damn, this makes your previous run (which took 5.5 hours) completely useless - wasted!
 You now need even more time for the correct run:

 ```
 $ ./hashcat -m 6211 hashcat_ripemd160_aes.tc -a 3 -1 ?l?d$! ?1?1?1?1?1?1